-EI LEMENT PERFORMANCE CRITERIA 1.
-Inspect inertial navigation and reference systems and components.
-1.1.
-Isolation tags are checked and aircraft configured for safe system inspection and operation in accordance with the applicable maintenance manual.
-1.2.
-Inertial navigation and reference system components are visually or physically checked for external signs of defects in accordance with applicable maintenance manual.
-1.3.
-Defects are correctly identified and reported.
-2. Test/adjust inertial navigation and reference systems and components.
-2.1.
-Aircraft and system are prepared in accordance with applicable maintenance manual for the application of power/system operation.
-2.2.
-Inertial navigation and reference system is functionally tested, in accordance with maintenance manual, for evidence of serviceability or malfunction.
-2.3.
-System calibration or adjustments are performed in accordance with maintenance manual, as appropriate 3.
-Prepare for troubleshooting.
-3.1.Relevant maintenance documentation and modification status, including system defect reports, where relevant, are used to identify an unserviceability.
-4. Troubleshoot inertial navigation and reference systems 4.1.
-Available information from maintenance documentation, inspection and test results is used, where necessary, to assist in fault determination.
-4.2.
-Maintenance manual fault diagnosis guides and logic processes are used to ensure efficient and accurate troubleshooting.
-4.3.
-Specialist advice is obtained, where required, to assist with the troubleshooting process.
-4.4.
-Inertial navigation and reference system faults are located and the causes of the faults are clearly identified and correctly recorded in maintenance documentation, where required.
-4.5.
-Determine rectification requirements.
+- 1.1.
+Isolation tags are checked and aircraft configured for safe system inspection accordance with the applicable maintenance manual - 1.2.
+Inertial navigation and reference system components are visually or physic external signs of defects in accordance with applicable maintenance manual - 1.3.
+Defects are correctly identified and reported - 2.1.
+Aircraft and system are prepared in accordance with applicable maintenand application of power/system operation - 2.2.
+Inertial navigation and reference system is functionally tested, in accordan manual, for evidence of serviceability or malfunction - 2.3.
+System calibration or adjustments are performed in accordance with maint appropriate - 3.1.Relevant maintenance documentation and modification status, including sy where relevant, are used to identify an unserviceability - 4.1.
+Available information from maintenance documentation, inspection and te where necessary, to assist in fault determination - 4.2.
+Maintenance manual fault diagnosis guides and logic processes are used to accurate troubleshooting - 4.3.
+Specialist advice is obtained, where required, to assist with the troubleshoo - 4.4.
+Inertial navigation and reference system faults are located and the causes of clearly identified and correctly recorded in maintenance documentation, where the control is the control in the causes of the cause of the causes of the cause of the causes of the cause o - 4.5.
+Rectification requirements are determined